rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 > In this exercise we'll deploy `nordmart-review`.
 We'll deploy Nordmart to dev environment.
 And then get the build environment ready for deploying our pipelines

-1. Head over to the below url.
+1. Head over to the below URL.

    ```
    https://github.com/stakater-lab/nordmart-apps-gitops-config.git